 Enjoy a range of recreational activities on the Royce, Lake Placid Scrub and Carter Creek tracts.

 Hunting is approved only on the Royce Unit with opportunities for small game, wild hogs, turkey and deer.
 Dove hunting occurs seasonally on four dove fields.
 Visit the Dove Hunting page to find out the latest information on these and other FWC dove fields across the state.
-Check the regulations summary brochures for the Royce Unit and the Public Small Game Hunting Area before you visit.
+Check both of the regulations summary brochures for the Royce Unit and the Public Small Game Hunting Area before you visit.

 Fish from the lakeshore on the Lake Placid Scrub tract for largemouth bass, redear sunfish and bluegill.
 Two public boat ramps developed by FWC and managed by Highlands County are also available on Lake Istokpoga, a large and popular sport fishing lake bordering the Royce Unit.
 Access to these ramps is located outside of Lake Wales Ridge WEA.
 Carry appropriate licenses and permits.